Exploring Prophetic Mysteries

 There is absolutely nothing that must occur before Jesus returns?

-The Apostle Paul must have not gotten that memo:
+The Apostle Paul must not have gotten that memo:

 Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him, that you not be quickly shaken from your composure or be disturbed by either by a spirit or a message or a letter as if from us, to the effect that the day of the Lord has come.
 Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction, who opposes and exalts himself above every so-called god ad object of worship so that he takes his seat in the temple of God, displaying himself as being God.
 II Thessalonians 2:1-4

 Clearly stated by Paul here is the fact that the coming of our Lord Jesus Christ and our gathering together to Him will not come until the apostasy comes first and the man of lawlessness is revealed, exalts himself above all gods and takes his seat in the Temple as God.
 It just cannot get any more clear than this.
 This is a simple, straightforward statement of Scripture that the coming of Christ and the Rapture will not take place until the apostasy occurs and the Antichrist is revealed and seats himself in the Temple to declare himself God.
-No one has to assume or read anything into this Scripture; it is stated very plainly.
+No one has to speculate or read anything into this Scripture; it is stated very plainly.

 1. Peter would live into old age (John 21:18)

-2. The Gospel would be preached to all the world, (Matthew 24:14, Acts 1:8) which means the whole planet would have to be explored and evangelized, which wasn’t completed until the late 20th century
+4. The Gospel would be preached to all the world, (Matthew 24:14, Acts 1:8) which means the whole planet would have to be explored and evangelized, which wasn’t completed until the late 20th century

-3. The birth pains of the Tribulation would begin (Matthew 24:8)
+5. The birth pains of the Tribulation would begin (Matthew 24:8)

-4. The Antichrist would appear (Matthew 24:15, II Thessalonians 2:1-4)
+6. The Antichrist would appear (Matthew 24:15, II Thessalonians 2:1-4)

-5. The Great Apostasy would occur (Matthew 24:10, II Thessalonians 2:1-4)
+7. The Great Apostasy would occur (Matthew 24:10, II Thessalonians 2:1-4)

-6. The world wide persecution of the Church would become severe (Matthew 24:9)
+8. The world wide persecution of the Church would become severe (Matthew 24:9)

-7. The Abomination of Desolation would occur (Matthew 24:15, II Thessalonians 2:1-4)
+9. The Abomination of Desolation would occur (Matthew 24:15, II Thessalonians 2:1-4)

-9. Earthquakes, famines, plagues and great signs from the heavens (Luke 21:11)
+11. Earthquakes, famines, plagues and great signs from the heavens (Luke 21:11)

 Christians will be kept from tribulation and suffering?